sheldonucr/physics_based_em_assessment_analysis/README.md

 The third part of the codes consists of the compact EM models for multl-branch interconnect wires.
 The detailed descriptions are given in the TCAD'16 (tcad16tree-em.pdf) paper shown below.

+## Majore feature of the new EM models

+* Physics-based EM predictable model, which consists of void nucleation phase and void growth phase.
+* Consider the time-varying current (power) density and temperature impacts in EM effects
+* Compact physics-based EM for multi-branch interconnect wires for the first time.
+The model * More predictable over different stressing conditions (normal or extreme conditions).
+* Consider wire geometry or topology impacts on the EM in addition to the wire width.

 ## Matlab codes for the newly developed physics-based EM models: